Harvard-CS145/load_balancing/README.md

 <img src="images/part1_screenshot.png" title="Bandwidth example">
 <p/>

-One way of solving this problem is to provide fine-grained load balancing to avoid congestion.
+One way of solving this problem is to provide fine-grained load balancing to avoid hotspot congestion.

 ## Part One: Flowlet Switching